pingcap/tidb/docs/design/2021-09-22-stale-read.md

 SELECT * FROM t AS OF TIMESTAMP NOW() - INTERVAL 20 SECOND WHERE id = 1;
 ```

+You can get detailed grammar `ebnf diagram` for `SELECT ...
+FROM ...
+AS OF TIMESTAMP` in this [document](https://docs.pingcap.com/tidb/dev/sql-statement-select)

 2. Use Stale Read with a given timestamp in a single interactive transaction:

 ```sql